cardano-foundation/developer-portal/docs/operate-a-stake-pool/marketing-spo.md

 ## Manage and maintain delegators

-The best approach to maintain your current delegators is to keep them informed and updated.
-For example, you can use your social accounts to share a monthly newsletter to your delegators and answer all their questions on time.
-To maintain your stake pool, the pool should run 24/7 to have full availability to your delegators otherwise they can move to another stake pool.
+Keeping your current delegators informed and updated is the greatest way to keep them happy.
+For example, you can use your social media profiles to send your delegators a monthly newsletter and promptly respond to all of their inquiries.
+To keep your stake pool running, it should be available to your delegators 24 hours a day, seven days a week, or they will move to another stake pool.

 ## Build a website